-Ahead of a UN climate conference in November 2021, known as COP26, dozens of countries have made new commitments.
+Dozens of countries made new commitments during a UN climate conference known as COP26 in November 2021.
 Still, experts, activists, and citizens remain concerned that these pledges are not ambitious enough.

 What are the most important international agreements on climate change?

 Montreal Protocol, 1987.
 Though not intended to tackle climate change, the Montreal Protocol [PDF] was a historic environmental accord that became a model for future diplomacy on the issue.
 Every country in the world eventually ratified the treaty, which required them to stop producing substances that damage the ozone layer, such as chlorofluorocarbons (CFCs).
 The protocol has succeeded in eliminating nearly 99 percent of these ozone-depleting substances.
 In 2016, parties agreed via the Kigali Amendment to also reduce their production of hydrofluorocarbons (HFCs), powerful greenhouse gases that contribute to climate change.